-We are engaged in a multi-year implementation of a new global enterprise resource planning system ("ERP"), which is entering a critical phase in 2022.
+We are engaged in a multi-year implementation of a new global enterprise resource planning system ("ERP"), which entered a critical phase in 2022.
 The ERP is designed to efficiently maintain our books and records and provide information important to the operation of our business to our management team.
 The ERP will continue to require significant investment of human and financial resources.
 In implementing the ERP, we may experience significant delays, increased costs and other difficulties.
 Any significant disruption or deficiency in the design and implementation of the ERP could adversely affect our ability to process orders, ship product, send invoices and track payments, fulfill contractual obligations or otherwise operate our business.
 In addition, our efforts to centralize various business processes and functions within our organization in connection with our ERP implementation may continue to disrupt our operations and negatively impact our business, results of operations and financial condition.
+Specifically, we have identified a material weakness related to our design and implementation of information technology general controls ("ITGCs") related to the implementation of our new global ERP utilized in the preparation of our consolidated financial statements.
+This has led to the need to implement remediation efforts.
+We cannot assure you that other material weaknesses in our internal controls over financial reporting will not arise as we continue with the ERP implementation.